 Vladi Juric is a Senior Director of Biology and Pharmacology responsible for defining and executing Foundery Innovation’s discovery biology and pharmacology strategy.
 She has expertise in pre-clinical development of cancer immunotherapies.
 Before joining Foundery, Vladi worked at Pionyr Immunotherapeutics, leading early discovery biology efforts for multiple myeloid-targeting immuno-oncology programs, including the PY314 and PY159 programs, which are now in clinical development.
 Prior to Pionyr, she was a scientist at Gilead Sciences, conducting non-clinical research for immuno-oncology programs.
 Vladi received a Ph.D. degree in Biochemistry and Molecular Genetics from the University of Illinois at Chicago with a focus on extracellular matrix biology.
 She completed her postdoctoral training in oncology at the University of California, San Francisco under the mentorship of Nobel laureate J. Michael Bishop.

-Dr. Ananda Goldrath is a Tata Chancellor’s Endowed Professor in the School of Biological Sciences in the Molecular Biology Department at UC San Diego.
+Dr. Ananda Goldrath is the Executive Vice President of the Allen Institute for Immunology.
+She previously served as a Tata Chancellor’s Endowed Professor in the School of Biological Sciences in the Molecular Biology Department at UC San Diego.
 Her work as an Immunologist has contributed to the understanding of transcriptional networks that govern the formation and maintenance of long-lived protective immunity.
 Professor Goldrath’s research explores the mechanistic basis underlying memory T cell differentiation by driving or suppressing target genes essential for differentiation of protective T cell subsets, by regulating metabolic pathway usage, or by controlling access to and survival in tissues.
 Using this information, it has proved possible to beneficially manipulate the immune system to eliminate infection and malignancies.
-Professor Goldrath is a member of the American Academy of Arts and Sciences, a Pew Scholar, a Leukemia and Lymphoma Society Fellow, a member of the Immunological Genome Project, and Co-chair of the Program in Immunology.
+Professor Goldrath is a member of the American Academy of Arts and Sciences, a Pew Scholar, a Leukemia and Lymphoma Society Fellow, and a member of the Immunological Genome Project.

 Dr. Dan Littman is the Kimmel Professor of Molecular Immunology in the Department of Cell Biology at New York University and is a Howard Hughes Medical Institute Investigator.
 Dr. Littman’s laboratory has made multiple contributions toward our understanding of mechanisms that promote immune system development and roles in physiological homeostasis, particularly through interactions with microbiota and with cells of the peripheral and central nervous systems.
 Dr. Littman is a member of the U.S. National Academy of Sciences, the National Academy of Medicine, and the American Academy of Arts and Sciences, past president of the American Association of Immunologists, and recipient of several scientific awards, including the Ross Prize in Molecular Medicine and the Vilcek Prize in Biomedical Sciences